harlanhaskins/Personal-Site/_posts/2015-06-29-swift-and-haskell-do-or-die.markdown

 parseJSONData(jsonData).bind(jsonAsDictionary)
 ```

 Well, there's even more code, since we still have to live in the old world and now transform it into our new world.
-But we've
+But we've at least created a consistent abstraction that allows for native, descriptive errors.

 The `throws` example from earlier is very similar behavior to `do` notation in Haskell. `do` notation wraps one or many monadic operations in a way that feels almost imperative.